salesforcecli/plugin-apex/messages/runtest.md

 Here's what the levels mean:

-- RunSpecifiedTests—Only the tests that you specify are run.
+- RunSpecifiedTests — Only the tests that you specify are run.
-- RunLocalTests—All tests in your org are run, except the ones that originate from installed managed packages.
+- RunLocalTests — All tests in your org are run, except the ones that originate from installed managed packages.
-- RunAllTestsInOrg—All tests are in your org and in installed managed packages are run
+- RunAllTestsInOrg — All tests are in your org and in installed managed packages are run

 # flags.wait.summary